habuka036/wakame-vdc-wiki/en/usage_guide/basics.md

 # Basic Wakame-vdc usage

-## What are we doing?
+## What is covered here?

-We are going to walk you through Wakame-vdc's most basic function.
-Namely starting instances.
+We are going to walk you through Wakame-vdc's most basic function, namely starting instances.
 Instance is the term that Wakame-vdc uses for a virtual server.
 The reasoning behind this is that we're not booting virtual machine images directly.
 Instead we're booting copies of it.
 We're instantiating an virtual machine image.

 ## Prerequisites